ezWeb-Solution/ezWeb_milestone_2/README.md

 # Website Features (As of Milestone 2)
 As of milestone 2, we have added functionalities for agent details, posts, and listings to be displayed in an aesthetically pleasing and professional manner to site visitors.
 When visiting the links below, it is recommended for you to use a laptop to view the website as the site is not yet compatible with mobile phone devices.

-We have decided on these main features of the website due to our prior experiences.
-We have previously worked as freelance website designers and have set up personal websites for real estate agents, and we have found that these are the main features that are usually requested for.

 ## Agent Details
 Through the Telegram bot, users can click on the 'Manage Websites' option to add their agent details.
 Currently, the following information is obtained from the user via the Telegram bot.